josephduchesne/episode_organizer/README.md

 # What is this?

-This can be run targetting a download folder containing TV show episodes.
+This is a small tool to make TV show episode organization easier without risking really messing up your directory structure, file names, or other things.

 It will find all files above a specified size that has specified extensions and move them to a specified destination folder, organized by Series name and Episode.